 RoboCup RoboCup Changes and Comments RC-13.1.1: In RoboCup, an indirect free kick is awarded in all situations where the Laws Free kicks of the Game specify a direct free kick.
-RC-13.1.2: Touching In RoboCup, the kicker may touch the ball more than one time as long as the ball has not moved over a distance of more than 20cm after an indirect free kick.
+RC-13.1.2: In RoboCup, the kicker may touch the ball more than one time as long as the Touching ball has not moved over a distance of more than 20cm after an indirect free kick.
 After that, the ball must be touched by another player before the kicking robot can touch the ball again.
 A goal may be scored only after the ball has been touched by another player of the same team.
-RC-13.1.3: Obstruction in re-positioning • During stoppage time and right after the referee indicates the nature of the foul and the restart situation, robots from the defending team are not allowed to deliberately block the movement and/or access of the robots from the opponent team to the ball position; • During this period and until a Start Signal is given, robots from the defending team may not place themselves directly over the virtual line that connects the ball and any of the opponents; • If such situation happens and is judged by the referee as deliberate, a yellow card is shown to the offending robot.
+RC-13.1.3: Obstruction in re-positionings During stoppage time and right after the referee indicates the nature of the foul and the restart situation, robots from the defending team are not allowed to deliberately block the movement and/or access of the robots from the opponent team to the ball position; During this period and until a Start Signal is given, robots from the defending team may not place themselves directly over the virtual line that connects the ball and any of the opponents; • If such situation happens and is judged by the referee as deliberate, a yellow card is shown to the offending robot.
+RC-13.1.4: Moving the ball in re-positionings During stoppage time and right after the referee indicates the nature of the foul and the restart situation, the robots are not allowed to deliberately touch the ball before the Start Signal is given If such situation happens repetitively when the robot had conditions to avoid the ball, a yellow card is shown to the offending robot.